ClickHouse

 Data Drift Support

-This section talks about how Tabsdata handles data drift in the output data for this Subscriber connector.
+This section talks about how Tabsdata handles data drift in the output data for this Subscriber connector when schema_evolution is set to "none" (the default).

 Here, the schema from the first execution (or pre-existing table) is preserved irrespective of the value of any function property such as if_table_exists.